Money milestones: How to reduce a medical bill you can’t afford

 Medical debt is a major problem for millions.
-In 2019 alone, 137 million Americans experienced financial hardship caused by medical costs.
+In 2020, collection agencies held $140 billion in medical debt.
 That number could certainly grow with the pandemic, high job losses, lost health coverage and a struggling economy.

 Health insurance isn’t a guaranteed solution, either — health plans don’t cover everything, and many of them require the policyholder to dig deep into their pockets before coverage kicks in.